 How to Replace a Limit Switch

-First, be sure you've shut of the power to the furnace either with the furnace service switch or at the breaker.
-These are the best ways to insure the power to the unit is off.
+- First, be sure you've shut off the power to the furnace either with the furnace service switch or at the breaker.
+These are the best ways to ensure the power to the unit is off.

-The older limit switches are a bit trickier because there will probably be more than 2 screws holding it in, 3 wires to reconnect and there may also be a tab on the switch that you will have to read your installation instructions to determine whether it is to be snapped off or not.
+The older limit switches are a bit trickier because there will probably be more than two screws holding it in, three wires to reconnect and there may also be a tab on the switch that you will have to read your installation instructions to determine whether it is to be snapped off or not.
 Be sure to look at your old one to see if it was an option on it as well and you could copy what you see.
-Even at that, be sure to read your instructions for your new part and be sure that the settings on the dial are the same as the old.
+Even at that, be sure to read your instructions for your new part and be sure that the settings on the dial are the same as the old one.

 Once the part is back in place, turn your power back on and set the thermostat so that it calls for heat so you can see that your furnace is working again.

 I hope this article has helped or will help you when the time is needed and that you will have that furnace back up and running in no time.
 Remember, don't guess or assume anything when it comes to your furnace.
 When in doubt, call a professional to take a look at it and know that you'll feel better knowing about the services you're being given.